-Consider donating milk if you are breast-feeding and have a BRCA mutation
+Please consider donating milk if you have a BRCA mutation & are breastfeeding

 Researchers at the University of Massachusetts-Amherst are looking for breastfeeding mothers who have tested positive for a BRCA mutation and are willing to donate a breast-milk sample.